Marwen46/Marwen46/README.md

 ![Header](./githubV2.png)
 # 👋, I'm Marouene AYOUB

-**`Digital Craftsman (Engineer/Developer/technology geek)`**
+**`Software engineering student (Engineer/Developer/Technology geek)`**

-I'm an tunisian full-stack developer and computer science engineering student creator building my version of the digital world one step at a time.
+I'm an tunisian full-stack developer and computer science engineering student building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.

-- 🔭 I’m currently working on **Coaching mobile app.**
+- 🔭 I’m currently working on **Coaching mobile app**.

 - 🌱 I’m currently learning **Spring framework.**